Assisting Buffalo Residents with Child Support Issues

 - The age of the child or children.

 - The physical and emotional health and needs of the child or children.

 - The financial resources and earnings of each parent.

 - The tax consequences for each party.

 - Any non-monetary contributions each parent can and/or will make to the upbringing of the child or children.

 - Whether one parent earns substantially more than the other.

 For more information on calculating child support, contact experienced Buffalo family law attorney Randy H. Gugino for dedicated representation.

 Dedicated Child Support Attorney in Buffalo, New York

 If you need assistance with a child support matter, attorney Gugino will work with you to address your legal needs and help you secure the best possible outcome.
-To schedule a free, no obligation, initial consultation with attorney Randy Gugino, contact us by phone at (716) 833-8455.
+To schedule a no obligation, initial consultation with attorney Randy Gugino, contact us by phone at (716) 833-8455.
 Let our experience work for you.